-Additional Courses- as needed to fulfill University General Education Requirements and to equal 180 credits physics sub-disciplines, engineering, technology, and other mathematical and science related subjects.
+Additional Courses- as needed to fulfill University General Education Requirements and to equal 180 credits enable physics majors to contemplate careers and graduate school in multiple physics subdisciplines, engineering, technology, and other mathematical and science related subjects.
 Students will acquire fundamental knowledge that positions them to be successful and responsible global citizens and lifelong learners.